DigitalMeatbag/earhole/README.md

 ## Visualization Modes

 - **🔀 Shuffle** (default): Automatically cycles through all visualizer modes every 30 seconds with true randomization; never shows the same mode twice in a row.
 Perfect for variety during long listening sessions.
+Press **0** again while in shuffle mode to manually skip to a new random mode.
 - **📊 Spectrum Bars**: 1024-bin spectrum analyzer with ROYGBIV coloring; bars scale with volume and frequency content.
 	- ![Spectrum Bars](assets/earhole-spectrum-bars.png)
 - **✨ Particles**: Audio-reactive particle field launched from the bottom; color and velocity respond to frequency/intensity.